In this section we answer some of the most common Autism FAQs including, what is Autism, can autistic people work and

 Often described as an ‘invisible’ disability, many of autism’s main characteristics may not be noticed until much later in a person’s life and mistaken for personality quirks.
 This often means that an autistic person may not receive the right supports from crucial people in their daily lives.
 Getting a formal diagnosis is critical for anyone on the spectrum to access the help that’s best for them and their families.

-Autism is a lifelong condition, so-called cures have been suggested and this is a highly contentious issue in the autistic community.
-However, there are many approaches and forms of support which can help people with autism to manage their condition and fulfil their potential.
+The most important thing to keep in mind with regards to “treatments” is that there should be no treatment which targets autism in general.
+Autism itself is not something that needs to be “treated.”
+However, your child may have specific challenges in different areas which they could use some help in. >There are many approaches and forms of support which can help people with autism to manage their condition and fulfil their potential.
 These include speech and language therapy, occupational therapy.
 For more information on this check our list of professionals.